Reading is a critical skill

 The foundations of good reading are the same for all children, regardless of their gender, background, or special learning needs.
 All children make use of the same processes in learning to read.
 The essential elements include phonemic awareness, decoding/phonics, vocabulary, fluency, and comprehension.
 Some children will master these skills easily and may have many of them solidly in place when they enter school.
 Other children require more time and direct instruction in all areas or may need more concentration on one reading skill than the other skills.
 However, all children must ultimately master the same basic skills to become fluent readers.

-This is a online-based program offered to elementary school children who are struggling with reading.
+Reading Intervention is an online-based program offered to elementary school children in grades 2 to 4 who are struggling with reading.

 Signs that a child might be struggling with reading: